 The total bias-rate corrections and uncertainty scale factors determined by the procedures outlined above are given in Table 2.
 The values of the bias-rate corrections given in Table 2 are the sum of: (1) all the incremental corrections applied during the iterative procedure, (2) the corrections applied to initially align the series with each other, and (3) the additional, common correction applied in order to place each series within that particular IERS reference frame defined by the IERS combined Earth orientation series EOP(IERS) C 04.
 The values of the uncertainty scale factors given in Table 2 are the products of all the incremental scale factors determined during the iterative procedure.
-The uncertainties of the bias-rate corrections given in Table 2 are the 1σ standard errors of the incremental bias-rate corrections determined during the last iteration.
+The uncertainties of the bias-rate corrections given in Table 2 are the 1 σ standard errors of the incremental bias-rate corrections determined during the last iteration.
 There are no bias-rate entries in Table 2 for components that were either not used (e.g., the UTCSR SLR UT1 component) or not available (e.g., the NOAA IRIS Intensive polar motion components).
 Note that the same IERS rate correction is applied to all the data sets, including those such as the Westford-Mojave single baseline VLBI series for which no relative rate correction could be determined.
-Therefore, the rate corrections given in Table 2 for those series for which no relative rate corrections could be determined are simply the IERS rate correction, but given, of course, in the natural reference frame of that series.
-In these cases, no uncertainties for the rate corrections are given.
-Also note that the entries in Table 2 for the two IGS combined series EOP(IGS) 95 P 02 and EOP(IGS) 00 P 02 are the same.
-Because these series were initially given within the same IGS00 reference frame, they were concatenated together and only one set of bias-rate corrections and uncertainty scale factors were determined for them, as discussed above.
+Therefore, the rate corrections given in Table 2 for those series for which no relative rate corrections could be determined are simply the IERS rate correction, but given in the natural reference frame of that series.
+In these cases, uncertainties for the rate corrections are not given.
+Also note that the entries for the bias-rate corrections in Table 2 for the IGS combined series EOP(IGS) 95 P 02 and EOP(IGS) 00 P 02 are the same.
+Since these series were initially given within the same IGS00 reference frame, they were merged together and a common bias-rate correction was determined for them.
+The entries in Table 2 for the uncertainty scale factors of the JPL and all three IGS GPS polar motion series are unity since, as discussed above, the uncertainties of these series have been reset to their original values prior to forming SPACE2003.

-Combined EOP Series: SPACE2002
+Combined EOP Series: SPACE2003

 A Kalman filter was used to combine the series listed in Table 1 after the bias-rate corrections and uncertainty scale factors listed in Table 2 had been applied to them.
-The resulting combined Earth orientation series, SPACE2002, consists of values (Figure 1) and 1σ standard errors (Figure 2) for polar motion, Universal Time, and their rates spanning September 28.0, 1976 to January 11.0, 2003 at daily intervals and is available in versions whose epochs are given at either midnight or noon.
+The resulting combined Earth orientation series, SPACE2003, consists of values (Figure 1) and 1σ standard errors (Figure 2) for polar motion, Universal Time, and their rates spanning September 28.0, 1976 to January 31.0, 2004 at daily intervals and is available in versions whose epochs are given at either midnight or noon.
 Leap seconds have been restored to UT1, and the effects of the solid Earth and ocean tides have been added back to the UT1 values using the same models for these effects that were originally used to remove them from the raw series: namely, the Yoder et al. (1981) model for the solid Earth tides and the Kantha et al. (1998) model for the ocean tides.
-However, semidiurnal and diurnal ocean tidal terms have not been added to and are, therefore, not included in the SPACE2002 UT1 values.
+However, semidiumal and diurnal ocean tidal terms have not been added to and are, therefore, not included in the SPACE2003 UT1 values.